DylanMacnab/javascript30/readme.md

 # JavaScript30

-Working my way through this JavaScript 30 tutorials.
-These are my solutions and experimentations for each day.
-I'll be updating it as I navigate through the course.
+Working my way through the JavaScript30 tutorials and coding challenges.
+These are my solutions and experimentations for each project.
+I'll be updating it as I work through the course.

 ## Community #JavaScript30 Content